Portion Master

 Why use the Batch Size

-multiplier when you can simply adjust the Key Ingredient
+when you can simply adjust the Key Ingredient

 directly?
 Let's see.
 For instance, if your Key Ingredient